 E-scooters, such as those in the new Xiaomi range , are personal transporters suitable for teenagers and adults.
 They came to prominence in North America and then Europe when scooter hire companies Bird and Lime put thousands of them on the streets of cities across those two continents.
-They remain controversial in the UK (as of July 2020) due to not being legal to ride on public roads (unless hired).
-However, as with the vast majority of police forces, West Yorkshire police do not appear to have taken any action against e-scooter riders so it is safe to assume you can ride an electric scooter around Leeds without issue.
+They remain controversial in the UK (as of May 2021) due to not being legal to ride on public roads (unless hired).
+However, as with the vast majority of police forces, West Yorkshire police took very little action against e-scooter riders in 2019 and 2020, so it seems you can ride an e-scooter around Leeds without issue.
 Leeds is also within one of the proposed Future Mobility Zones, where the government will be trialling new forms of transport, including e-scooters.

 Where to buy e-scooters in Leeds?

 At the time of writing, there are very few bricks and mortar stores selling electric scooters in Leeds (or anywhere else in West Yorkshire).
 Even Halfords on Meadow Lane do not have any on display (and few in stock).
 Skuda in Hyde Park mostly sell hoverboards but plan to sell their own scooter.
 The other option for Leeds residents looking to buy an electric scooter is to buy from an online retailer like Scootered (we are based in the southeast but I lived in Leeds for many years and wish I had a scooter for going up and down Headingly Lane/Otley Road).
 Of course, you may wish to see or try out an e-scooter before buying one and, as this is not currently possible in Leeds, you may want to consider visiting London's Queen Elizabeth Olympic Park.
 Bird is hiring them in London, using the Xiaomi M365, and charging £1 to unlock them.